nhsengland/datascience/docs/our_work/p24_lime.md

 ## Results

-Image pre-processing (through contrast enhancement) improved the LIME by increasing the number of superpixels for the given input image so that some broad features usch as discolouration and rashes were identified.
-However, the coarseness of the superpixels generated through the pipeline was not sufficient to pick up the  features which would disceren between different types of Rosacea.
+Image pre-processing (through contrast enhancement) improved the LIME by increasing the number of superpixels for the given input image so that some broad features such as discolouration and rashes were identified.
+However, the coarseness of the superpixels generated through the pipeline was not sufficient to pick up the  features which would discern between different types of Rosacea.
 It may require domain/ imaging modality-specific pre-processing tasks to enhance the quality of explanation by improving the distinctiveness of the features that may help pick the right number of superpixels.

 | Output | Link |
 | ---- | ---- |